Factbox - Key elements of Obama's $447 billion jobs plan

 Obama is seeking $65 billion to encourage small businesses to hire more workers.
 This includes halving employer payroll taxes to 3.1 percent for the first $5 million of a company's wage bill in 2012, which the administration says will reach 98 percent of small businesses.
 He also wants a complete payroll tax holiday for increasing the size of the payroll by up to $50 million above the prior year, either by hiring new workers or raising the salaries of the existing labour force.

 Although critics doubt this proposal encourages businesses to hire staff beyond what they already planned, it stands a good chance of being part of any package that would emerge from Congress.
-Cantor has said Republicans could move quickly on specific items such as tax relief for small businesses.
+Eric Cantor, the No. 2 Republican in the House of Representatives, has said his party could move quickly on specific items such as tax relief for small businesses.

 HOUSING